ravs788/seleniumspringbootjava/architecture.md

 ### 4) Page objects are instantiated per test method

 Tests create page objects with the current method’s driver, avoiding Spring proxying issues with WebDriver interfaces (e.g., `JavascriptExecutor`).

+### 5) Test data is loaded from classpath resources (JSON)

+Test data is stored under `src/test/resources/testdata/...` and loaded using the generic data-loader abstraction located in `src/main/java`:

+- `DataLoader` interface (extendable to other formats in future)
+- `JsonDataLoader` implementation (Jackson)
+- `DataLoaders` accessor (central place to retrieve loader instances)

 ## Notes